brainiak/brainiak.github.io/tutorials/index.md

 <div class="container" markdown="1">
 ## Data downloads<a name="data-downloads"></a>

 These datasets are pre-processed and ready to use.
 They have been condensed to keep the file size small, by reducing the number of subjects from the original studies.
 Each tutorial is paired with a dataset as listed below.
-The file brainiak_datasets.zip contains the data for all the tutorials, and in unzipped form uses 18GB of space.
-If you wish to download data for specific tutorials, use the list below to find the correct dataset to download and use. <b>For Colab use, we strongly recommend, downloading data only for the tutorials you need.</b>
+The file [brainiak_datasets.zip](https://drive.google.com/open?id=1ZglrmkYw8isBAfsL53n9JgHEucmrnm4E) contains the data for all the tutorials, and in unzipped form uses 18GB of space.
+If you wish to download data for specific tutorials, use the list below to find the correct dataset to download and use. <b>Note that Colab has its own data download mechanism (see Colab install instructions).</b>

 - Tutorial 1: No data download needed
 - Tutorial 2:  [vdc](https://drive.google.com/open?id=1PrnucQ4hXqUY8gl6ysGJJiTreYu7KOLz)  (Kim et al., 2017) and [02-data-handling-simulated-dataset](https://drive.google.com/open?id=1tiEjtp96zwIdnl3p726llj5KMETnNJ4A) (this is a simulated dataset)